smallbasic/smallbasic.github.io/_build/pages/vade_intro.markdown

 Here you will find a few internet resources that might be helpful for you when you want to get more closely acquainted with :

--   <http://smallbasic.sourceforge.net/> is the central hub for information about SmallBASIC in general -- a good starting point for a user of .
+-   <http://smallbasic.github.io/> is the central hub for information about SmallBASIC in general -- a good starting point for a user of SmallBASIC.
 It leads you to the download of the current SmallBASIC versions and provides a lot of background information.

--   <http://sourceforge.net/projects/smallbasic/> hosts the source code
+-   <https://github.com/smallbasic/SmallBASIC/> hosts the source code
-    and cutting-edge SmallBASIC releases -- most interesting if you want to contribute to the further development of .
+    and cutting-edge SmallBASIC releases -- most interesting if you want to contribute to the further development of SmallBASIC.

--   There is also a small forum on the sourceforge site:
-    <http://smallbasic.sourceforge.net/?q=forum> It doesn't carry very
-    much traffic, but is a good point to ask questions about SmallBASIC or make suggestions.

 -   <https://www.facebook.com/groups/12117250426/> and
     <https://www.facebook.com/pages/SmallBASIC/110997952286349> are two
-    Facebook groups dedicated to .
+    Facebook groups dedicated to SmallBASIC.
 (Both don't exactly swamp you with traffic either.)

--   <http://forum.basicprogramm.org> is a generally good place to ask questions around various BASIC programming languages.

 -   You can get directly in touch with the developing team of SmallBASIC through [e-mail](mailto:smallbasic@gmail.com).